Perforated bowel travel insurance

 If you will be flying and you have a stoma as a result of surgery for a perforated bowel, be aware that it might balloon slightly once you’re airborne.
 This is nothing to worry about, and you should be able to drain the air yourself when you go to the bathroom.
 If your destination is very warm, or if you will be swimming, you might find that your pouch is less adhesive, so you might have to change it more often than you’re used to.
 Be sure to apply sun cream after your barrier is in place, as lotion can also make adhesion tricky.
 There’s more information on travelling with a stoma on the Coloplast website.

-For anything that you are unsure of, ask Mary, our Medical travel insurance expert with over 20 years’ experience, by messaging her directly.
+For anything that you are unsure of, ask our Free Spirit Team by messaging them directly.

 Apply online today to get a free quote for your travel insurance with a perforated bowel.
-If you prefer to discuss your needs, call our UK based specialist travel insurance experts on 0800 170 7704.
-Our team is available 8am to 6pm, Monday to Friday (excluding bank holidays).
+If you prefer to discuss your needs, call our UK based specialist travel insurance experts on 02392 419 080.